anticliche/anticliche.FE-Nanodegree/project4_website optimization/README.md

 3. removed variables from for loop in the updatePositions function;
 4. in the updatePositions function, replaced "querySlectorAll" with "getElementsByClassName", since the selectors are not too complex and getElementbyId is less expensive
+5. in the changePizzaSizes function, replaced "querySlectorAll" with "getElementsByClassName";

 ### Resize pizzas under 5 ms in pizza.html

 deleted the determineDx function, since it's useless and increase the time to resize pizzas